autumn-mck/site-astro/src/content/markdownPosts/blog/2024/musicbee-on-linux/index.md

 ```

 Trying to play a file from the file manager doesn't seem to work by default though :(
-MusicBee does apparently [support playing a file via the command line](https://breezewiki.com/musicbee/wiki/Command_Line_Parameters), so let's see what we can do with that!
+MusicBee does [support specifying the file as a command line argument](https://breezewiki.com/musicbee/wiki/Command_Line_Parameters), so let's see what we can do with that!
 Just giving it the default linux file path doesn't seem to work - not too surprising, it's probably only expecting something in the Windows format.
 So we'll add a little script to rewrite that for us!
 All that's needed is to replace the '/'s with '\\'s, and say it's on the Z: drive (What wine uses to represent the linux system's folders).

 This is the `launch.sh` file used for the desktop file above: